Best Amazfit smartwatch

 No onboard GPS or Wi-Fi

 The Amazfit Bip 6 is a solid choice for those seeking a fitness-focused smartwatch with more advanced features.
-It keeps the familiar rectangular design that many users love, but upgrades the experience with a larger, sharper 1.97-inch AMOLED display.
-The lightweight aluminum frame strikes a good balance between style and durability, and at 27.9 grams without the strap, it's comfortable enough for all-day use.
+It maintains the familiar rectangular design that many users love, but upgrades the experience with a larger, sharper 1.97-inch AMOLED display.
+The lightweight aluminum frame strikes a good balance between style and durability, and at 27.9 grams without the strap, it's comfortable enough for all-day wear.
 You can choose from a range of colors, including black, charcoal, stone, and red.

-The 14-day battery life is comparable to that of some of the more expensive Amazfit watches on this list, which is impressive.
+The 14-day battery life is comparable to some of the more expensive Amazfit watches on this list, which is impressive.
 When you compare that to competitors that last for a day or two, this is a great accomplishment.
 The Amazfit Bip 6 offers over 140 sports modes, including popular options like outdoor running, strength training, and cycling.
 You'll also find more specialized activities, such as HYROX racing, yoga, and high-intensity interval training, providing fitness enthusiasts with a wide range of options.

 Best under $100